mapninja/Pixels2Points/readme.md

 ![John Snow's 1854 Cholera Map - IIIF Image](https://iiif.archive.org/iiif/snow_map_modified/full/1140,/0/default.jpg)

-## What's this IIIF stuff?

-The **[International Image Interoperability Framework (IIIF)](https://iiif.io)** is a standard for delivering high-resolution images and metadata over the web.
-It was developed by libraries, archives, and museums to make digitized materials — like manuscripts, paintings, and maps — easier to share and interact with.
-IIIF is especially valuable for working with historical maps because it supports **deep zooming** into fine details, allows consistent access to image tiles without downloading massive files, and is widely used by institutions hosting large digital collections.
-Most importantly for this workshop, IIIF maps can be **georeferenced** using tools like [Allmaps](https://allmaps.org/), which enables us to align historic imagery with modern geographic space and extract meaningful spatial data from it.

-In this workshop, we’ve used a **IIIF manifest URL** , which is a special web link that points to structured information about a digitized image—in this case, John Snow’s 1854 cholera map.
-This manifest allows us to load the map into georeferencing tools like [Allmaps Editor](https://allmaps.org) and generate an **XYZ tile service** that we can bring into a number of different GIS applications.

-That's where this workshop picks up.
-We’ll use the georeferenced map in [geojson.io](https://geojson.io) as a backdrop to digitize spatial features and create a new dataset.

 ## Data We Will Use

 * **Archive.org Details Page for Snow Map**